 Stephen Lusmann & Paul Rardin: Collaborations, Elite Campus Status, the sesquicentennial—2002-2011

 Following Dr. Blackstone’s retirement, Stephen Lusmann took over as Glee Club director.
 A world-renowned baritone, Lusmann involved the Glee Club in many domestic collaborations.
 Classical performances included a performance of Beethoven’s Ninth Symphony at Carnegie Hall and Shostakovich’s 13th Symphony in collaboration with the Kirov Orchestra.
-Entering the sports world once again, Glee Club was featured on ABC performing “Varsity and the Victors” at Cottage Inn before the 2005 Michigan vs Penn State game, and a small group of clubbers performed at the NFL commissioner’s Super Bowl XL tail gate.
+Entering the sports world once again, Glee Club was featured on ABC performing “Varsity and the Victors” at Cottage Inn before the 2005 Michigan vs Penn State game, and a small group of clubbers performed at the NFL commissioner’s Super Bowl XL tailgate.
 For his international tour, Lusmann and the Glee Club embarked on a 16-day tour of Great Britain and Ireland.
 After a short three-year tenure, Stephen Lusmann passed the baton to Dr. Paul Rardin, who worked to solidify Glee Club’s prestige on the U of M campus.
-Arguably the most prestigious event in the history of the Glee Club at the time, the 150th anniversary of the Glee Club in 2009 brought over 800 Glee Club alumni back to Ann Arbor.
+During his tenure, Dr. Rardin also initiated the annual ‘Brothers In Song’ program, in which the Glee Club partners with local high schools—mainly in disadvantaged communities—to provide outreach and opportunities for the students to sing with a premier university choir.
+Arguably the most prestigious and celebrated event in the history of the Glee Club to date, the 150th anniversary of the Glee Club in 2009 brought over 800 Glee Club alumni back to Ann Arbor.
 With separate alumni choruses sorted by graduating year, the Spring Hill concert in 2010 brought together alumni from all walks of life, in true Glee Club spirit.
 And to top it all off, all Glee Clubbers, alumni and incumbent, came together for a breathtaking performance of Franz Biebl’s Ave Maria.
 The sesquicentennial is regarded by many alumni as the quintessential concert in Glee Club history.
 To conclude his six years as Glee Club director, Paul Rardin took the Glee Club to Cuba in 2011, a controversial and historic move given the history of the relationship with between Cuba and the United States.
 With Rardin’s tenure over, Glee Club had been established as a campus, national, and international celebrity.
 At the time, it seemed impossible for Glee Club to go any higher.
 But as history has shown, that assumption has always been challenged by the next director.

 The Rogers years: Brothers in Song, Social Justice, University Bicentennial—2011-2018